6 strategies for staying sane with a picky eater:

 So what's a parent of a choosy chowhound to do?
 Nutritionist Ellyn Satter, author of Secrets of Feeding a Healthy Family and Child of Mine: Feeding with Love and Good Sense, has reassured thousands of stressed parents with her straightforward advice.
 Satter's mealtime mantra: "It's the parent's job to plan meals, cook, and get dinner on the table," she says.
 "A child is responsible for what, how much, or even whether, he eats."
 It’s a concept, she says, that many parents have a tough time getting their head around.

-Satter's reputation for helping families handle eating issues is firmly rooted in what she calls her responsibility of feeding philosophy.
+Satter's reputation for helping families handle eating issues is firmly rooted in what she calls her Division of Responsibility in Feeding philosophy.
 Serve food family style, she says, which leaves the decision about what gets consumed solidly in your child’s corner.
 "You make a variety of foods available — don't limit the menu to only the food your child will eat," explains Satter.
 "Take 'no' for an answer, and set the tone for a calm, pleasant mealtime environment without pushing or pressuring."

 What to serve?